All Episodes

 Blatant crimes being committed.

-I I I must, I must stop you here.
+I must stop you here.

-Uh I understand your incredulity, and I understand your shock.
+I understand your incredulity, and I understand your shock.

 I understand your awe.

-You have to understand that not one person who voted for Obama cares a whit about this.
+You have to understand That not one person who voted for Obama cares a whit about this.

 Not one person who voted Obama will associate Obama with this because they don't want to.

-FDR had four terms and he wasn't a messiah.
+FDR had four terms, and he wasn't a Messiah.

-And thus it falls on my shoulders to explain the Obama phenomenon, the presidency, the president electancy, to help you understand it, to evaluate it, and to coexist with it.
+And thus it falls on my shoulders to explain the Obama phenomenon, the presidency, the president-electancy, to help you understand it, to evaluate it, and to coexist with it.

 It is really quite simple.

-All you need to understand about Barack Obama is it's not what he says.
+All you need to understand about Barack Obama is it's not what he says, it is how he says what he says.

-And it will not matter to those who voted for him.
+Barack Obama can say anything, and it will not matter to those who voted for him because of how he says what he says.

-Not even his base, the kook fringe left understand this.
+Not even his base, the kook fringe left, understand this.

-He didn't specify much change, it's that he said change.
+It's not that Obama promised change, he didn't specify much change, it's that he said change.

 He said change in a way that resonated with people.